-Building and Installing Third-party Libraries
+1.3.2 Building and Installing Third-party Libraries

-We use the Spack Package Manager to manage and build TPL dependencies for Axom on Linux and MacOS systems.
-Similarly, support for managing and building TPLs on Windows is provided through Vcpkg.
+We use the Spack Package Manager to manage and build TPL dependencies for Axom.
+The Spack process works on Linux and macOS systems.
+Axom does not currently have a tool to automatically build dependencies for Windows systems.

-To make the TPL management process easier and automatic (you don't really need to learn much about Spack or Vcpkg), we drive it with a Python script called uberenv.py, which is located in the scripts/uberenv directory.
-Running this script on Linux or MacOS does several things:
+To make the TPL process easier (you don't really need to learn much about Spack) and automatic, we drive it with a python script called uberenv.py, which is located in the scripts/uberenv directory.
+Running this script does several things:

-- It clones the Spack repo from GitHub and checks out a specific version that we have tested. - It configures Spack compiler sets, adds custom package build rules, and sets any options specific to Axom. - It invokes Spack to build a complete set of TPLs for each configuration and generates a host-config file (i.e., CMake cache file) that includes all details of the configuration and build dependencies.
+- Clones the Spack repo from GitHub and checks out a specific version that we have tested. - Configures Spack compiler sets, adds custom package build rules and sets any options specific to Axom. - Invokes Spack to build a complete set of TPLs for each configuration and generates a host-config file that captures all details of the configuration and build dependencies.